Aravind066390/hackhazards25-repository/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
-- Node.js / Python / Docker / etc.
-- API Keys (if any)
-- .env file setup (if needed)
+- C compiler.
+- basic file required for complete functioning a empty file as given in the code FILENAME. (students.txt)

 ### Local Setup:
 ```bash